Chard branch line: Donyatt Halt

 This was a small single platform halt opened by the GWR on 5 May 1928 served the local community around Donyatt.
 It was constructed from sleepers laid horizontally and pegged together to form a basic platform structure.
 A small wooden shelter was provided.
 Access to the platform was by crossing over the bridge at the Ilminster end of the station and going down an inclined path.

 The halt is next to some World War II defences used on the Taunton Stop Line, with anti-tank traps around the station.
 During the threat of invasion, an inspection post could be quickly set up between Donyatt and Ilminster to stop and check the trains before allowing them to proceed.

-The halt has been rebuilt in 2009 as part of a cycle track enhancement project.
+The halt was rebuilt in 2009 as part of a cycle track enhancement project.
+It was restored between 2025 and 2026 during which work vegetation and brash were cleared from the site.